-4.1 Do
+2.1 Do

-- Stay calm and try not to show shock or disbelief. - Listen carefully to what they are saying. - Be sympathetic (I'm sorry that this has happened to you'). - Be aware of the possibility that medical evidence might be needed. - Tell the person that: - They did the right thing to tell you - o You are treating the information seriously.
-It was not their fault. - You are going to inform the appropriate person. - o You/ will take steps to protect and support them. - Record and report the disclosure in line with the procedure.
+- Stay calm and try not to show shock or disbelief. - · Listen carefully to what they are saying. - Be sympathetic. - Be aware of the possibility that medical evidence might be needed. - Tell the person that - They did the right thing to tell you - o You are treating the information seriously. - You are going to inform the appropriate person. - You/ will take steps to protect and support them. - Record and report the disclosure in line with the procedure.

-4.2 Do not
+2.2 Do not

-- Press the person for more details; this will be done at a later date. - Stop someone who is freely recalling significant events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again). - Promise to keep secrets; you cannot keep this kind of information to yourself. - Make promises you cannot keep (Such as 'This will never happen to you again'). - Make contact with the alleged abuser unless they are also a U3A member and it is necessary to do so to safeguard other members and/or the alleged abuser. - Be judgemental. - Pass on the information other than to those with a legitimate 'need-to-know' under this policy and procedure.
+- Press the person for more details - Stop someone who is freely recalling significant events (Don't say 'hold on, we'll come back to that later'; they may not tell you or anybody else again). - Promise to keep secrets; you cannot keep this kind of information to yourself. - Make promises you cannot keep (such as 'This will never happen to you again'). - Make contact with the alleged abuser unless they are also a u3a member and it is necessary to do so to safeguard other members and/or the alleged abuser. - Be judgemental. - Pass on the information other than to those with a legitimate 'need-to-know' under this policy and procedure.

-4.3 Record of disclosure
+2.3 Record of disclosure